Pezz89/PySoundConcat/sources/examples.txt

 API Usage Examples
 ==================

+This section aims to give use case examples for the API.
+This shows how the code can be used to create a python script similar to that of the concatenator script.

 WARNING: As examples use the same files, only one notebook can be run at a time.
 Make sure one notebook has been closed and halted before starting the next.